Why does my Pottery Ping?

 • It is not used for food and drinks

-When crazing or pinging happens, here's how it changes the glaze:
+When you have crazing or pinging happen, the following occurs in the glaze:

 • It shrinks the glaze more than the clay body does